100 Weird Trivia Questions and Answers Fun Quiz General

 22. Children of identical twins are genetically siblings, not cousins, why?

 Cousins whose parents are identical twins share 25% of their DNA, instead of the usual 12.5%.
-While full-siblings share 50 percent of their DNA, half-siblings share 25 percent of their DNA.
+While full siblings share 50 percent of their DNA, half-siblings share 25 percent of their DNA.

 Wonton Food, a Chinese fortune cookie distribution factory in Long Island City

-24. Which of New Orleans hotels offered a $15,000 stay to whoever stole the “most outrageous” item from them?
+24. Which of the New Orleans hotels offered a $15,000 stay to whoever stole the “most outrageous” item from them?

 The Roosevelt Hotel